Javanese Batik: A Cultural Treasure

-Javanese Batik fabrics have played an important part in Indonesian culture and society for hundreds of years.
+Javanese Batik fabrics have been essential in Indonesian culture and society for centuries.
 Batik is one of the most significant parts of traditional Javanese art, alongside literature, dance, puppet theater (wayang kulit), and music (gamelan).
-Although it is unknown when batik first appeared, or whether it is indigenous or of adopted origin, its spiritual substance and artistic meaning include elements from various civilizations.
+Although it is unknown when batik first appeared or whether it is indigenous or of adopted origin, it is a spiritual substance.
+Its artistic meaning includes elements from various civilizations.

-Trading relations had existed for ages among the peoples that lived surrounding the Indian Ocean.
-China and the Mediterranean world, with its vast need for spices, fragrant woods, resins, and gold, were added to the trading network by the beginning of the Christian period.
+Trading relations existed for ages among the peoples surrounding the Indian Ocean.
+China and the Mediterranean world, with their vast need for spices, fragrant woods, resins, and gold, were added to the trading network by the beginning of the Christian period.
 The Malacca Strait, which connected the Indian Ocean to the South China Sea, ran between the Malayan Peninsula and Sumatra.
-Trade was centered on a barter system, with Indian textiles serving as the primary trading product.
+Trade was centered on a barter system, with Indian textiles as the primary trading product.

 Buddhist and Hindu Influence on Javanese Batik

-Since then, Indian textiles have made their way into SouthEast Asia, and the peoples of the Indonesian archipelago have discovered block-printed, ikat-decorated textiles (see glossary) from Gujarat and cloths with hand-drawn designs (kalamkari) from the Coromandel coast.
-Among them, Indian ikats (patola) rose to prominence and swiftly became sacred artifacts utilized in numerous rites.
+Since then, Indian textiles have made their way into Southeast Asia, and the peoples of the Indonesian archipelago have discovered block-printed, ikat-decorated textiles (see glossary) from Gujarat and cloths with hand-drawn designs (kalamkari) from the Coromandel coast.
+Indian ikats (patola) rose to prominence and swiftly became sacred artifacts in numerous rites.

-They were cherished as heirlooms, and as a result, some of the earliest Indian patolas have survived.
-Throughout the history of Javanese textile, makers have attempted to replicate Indian patolas.
-These ikat fabrics are claimed to have had a profound effect on Javanese Batik designs as well.
+They were cherished as heirlooms, so some of the earliest Indian patolas have survived.
+Throughout the history of Javanese textiles, makers have attempted to replicate Indian patolas.
+These ikat fabrics are claimed to have profoundly affected Javanese Batik designs.

 Thus, popular Indian themes and meanings were added to the Indonesian decorating palette.
 Both shadow puppet theater, with its interpretations of India's major epics ("The Mahabharata" and "The Ramayana"), and the art of batik are infused with connections to Indian philosophy and religion.